-This is your worst nightmare scenario.
+This is your worst case scenario.
 Your touch screen phone suddenly stopped working.
 Most of the mobile phone these days are touch screen phones.
 Everything right from locking to unlocking, entering data and opening data is all done using the touch screen.
-So basically when the touch screen stops working, there is nothing much you can.
+So when touch not working properly, there is nothing much you can.
 However, there are a few steps that could be tried to get the screen fixed.

 Here are a few steps to try if your touch screen stopped working in Android phone

 Most issues related to touch screen can be fixed by a simple restart.
 Now when I mean restart, it is not just turning off and turning on the device.
 Open the casing and take the battery out.
 This is to make sure the electrical charge is completely drained out of your Android.
 Wait for a couple of minutes, then start the device.

 Note: If you find any kind of liquid spill inside the device, go to step 5 directly for fixing the problem.